Difference Between MAWP and Design Pressure

 However, all the other pressures, such as the maximum allowable operating pressure and the maximum allowable working pressure, are always calculated after completing the vessel.

-The design pressure is often also described as any normal excess pressure added to a given operating pressure.
-It ranges between 10% to 25%, which usually depends on the designing of the vessel.
-It also has various applications in, pressure vessels, steam drums, boilers, etc.
+The design pressure is also described as any normal excess pressure added to a given operating pressure.
+It ranges from 10% to 25%, depending on the vessel’s design.
+It also has various applications in pressure vessels, steam drums, boilers, etc.

 Main Differences Between MAWP and Design Pressure

-2. The design pressure is always calculated while designing the equipment, whereas MAWP is measured after completing it.
+2. The design pressure is always calculated while designing the equipment, whereas MAWP is measured after completion.

 3. The MAWP should be equal to or more than the design pressure.